NEW: With snow coming, authorities continue to hunt for the suspect near Big Bear Lake

 The gunfire left two people wounded, Beck said.
 Torrance police also fired on another blue pickup, but no one was injured in that incident, according to a senior law enforcement source.

-, police wearing body armor patrolled outside their own iconic headquarters.
+In downtown Los Angeles, police wearing body armor patrolled outside their own iconic headquarters.

 Police have good reason to be fearful, the chief said.